 Between 1913 and 1925, eight Duluth parks were established and named in honor of members of the Lewis and Hepzibah Merritt family, true pioneers of the Zenith City.
 Family patriarch Lewis Howell Merritt (1809 to 1880) and his son Napolean arrived in Superior, Wisconsin, on July 3, 1855, having travelled from the family home in Ashtabula, Ohio.
 The Merritts were jacks-of-all-trades, and they had journeyed to Superior after they were hired to build a sawmill on Connor’s Point for Superior pioneer Newell S. Ryder.
 Their eyes soon strayed to the Minnesota side of St. Louis Bay, which had been opened to settlement following the 1854 Treaty of La Pointe.
 Lewis quickly made a claim near today’s Forty-second Avenue West, adjacent to land previously claimed by Reverend Edmund Ely and Henry Wheeler—both, like the Merritts, dedicated Methodists.
-The Merritts started calling the area Oneota, a word taken from a local Ojibwe legend meaning “the rock from which the people sprang.”
+The Merritts started calling the area Oneota, a derivation of Oneida, a tribe native to central New York.
 The rest of the Wheeler, Ely, and Merritt families arrived in 1856.
 Over the years Lewis and Hepzibah Merritt (1812 to 1906) raised eight children, all boys: Jerome (1832 to 1878), Napolean B. (1834 to 1924), Lucien F. (1835 to 1900), Leonidas (1844 to 1926), Alfred (1847 to 1926), Lewis J. (1848 to 1929), Cassius Clay (1851 to 1894), and Andrus R. (1854 to 1937).

 At Oneota the three families built the first school—which until 1871 doubled as a church—using lumber from the Wheeler mill.
 In 1869 the Merritts again used lumber they milled themselves to build the Chaska, a seventy-two-foot-long, forty-nine-ton schooner—the first ship built at the Head of the Lakes.
 Three years earlier Lewis Merritt had travelled to Lake Vermilion along with many others to seek the truth behind rumors of vast deposits of gold.
 Like most, he found no gold, but when he returned he told his sons that the region would one day be covered with iron mines worth “more than all the gold in California.”